ozempiic/peparse/README.md

 - **File Header**: Provides information from the IMAGE_FILE_HEADER structure.
 - **Optional Header**: Displays information from the IMAGE_OPTIONAL_HEADER structure.
 - **Section Headers**: Lists the details of each section in the PE file.
-- **Import Addresses**: Shows the import addresses and imported functions.
+- **Import Addresses**: Shows the import addresses and imported functions. (currently kinda doesnt work erm)

 ## How to Build